craftercms/docs/source/system-administrators/upgrade/upgrading-crafter.rst

    |

 Finally we'll  run the ``post-upgrade`` script.
-Remember to switch your JAVA_HOME environment variable to point to Java JDK 11 before running the ``post-upgrade`` script
+Remember to switch your JAVA_HOME environment variable to point to Java JDK 11 before running the ``post-upgrade`` script if you're upgrading from a 3.1.x release.

    .. code-block:: bash
       :emphasize-lines: 2,11